kubernetes/enhancements/keps/sig-release/2853-kubernetes-kubernetes-repository-branch-rename/README.md

 -->

 Many communities, both on GitHub and in the wider Git community, are considering renaming the default branch name of their repository from `master`.
 The Kubernetes GitHub repositories is gradually renaming the default branch of our own repositories from `master` to `main`.
-This KEP is to we rename the branch for the main repository in the Kubernetes community.
+This KEP proposes that we rename the branch for the principal code repository in the Kubernetes project.

 ## Motivation